CTHRU/Hitrava/README.md

 - Now tap on your account name on top of the screen.
 - Tap on **'Privacy Center'**.
 - Tap **'Request Your Data'**.
-- Select **'Health Kit'** from the list.
+- Select **'Health'** from the list.
 Confirm your selection and follow the in-app instructions.
 - Wait for the mail from Huawei to arrive with a link to download the data (ZIP file).

 #### Step 2 - Download your requested data and extract the JSON file